-The programme is organised in three semesters.
-The first two semesters have 4 compulsory modules each.
-The third semester consists of a research project.
+The programme is organised in two years.
+The first year has two semesters with 2 compulsory modules each.
+The second year repeats two teaching semesters, also with 2 compulsory modules each, plus a third semester consists of a research project.
 The MSc AI is organized in two different streams, which determine the modules that are to be taken during the course in the first two semesters.
 These streams are: 1) Language and Agents (default); 2) Multimodal AI.
 All streams cover fundamental aspects of Artificial Intelligence, including the background that underpins the different developments in the area and an overview on the ethical considerations of AI and decision making.
 Then, each stream is flavored with specific application areas of AI that showcase the capabilities of this field while covering the necessary materials for a future career either in research or in industry.

-In the third semester, students carry out a large project on the AI topic that they want to specialize in, after agreeing on a specific topic with an academic supervisor in the first semester, and completing the preparation phase over the second semester.
+In the third semester of the second year, students carry out a large project on the AI topic that they want to specialize in, after agreeing on a specific topic with an academic supervisor in the first semester, and completing the preparation phase over the second semester.